abracaddavre/abracaddavre/README.md

 ▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃
- ### ⌦ The name's Johnny silverhand, call me whatever you want, i dont really care.
-I am a fictionkin of johnny from cyberpunk. 🎸
+ ### ⌦ The name's Johnny silverhand or Snake, call me whatever you want, i dont really care.
+I am a fictionkin of johnny from cyberpunk & naked snake. 🎸

 ▃▃▃▃▃▃▃